 2.2 Characterization of Food Waste:

 Food waste characteristics are key to anaerobic digestion because they govern the yield of biogas and the process stability.
-There are different types of waste food characteristics which are very important, suchasvolatile solidsVS, biodegradability, carbohydrate and lipid components, and Carbon to Nitrogen Ratio.
+There are different types of waste food characteristics which are very important, suchasvolatile solids(VS), biodegradability, carbohydrate and lipid components, and Carbon to Nitrogen Ratio.
 Some characteristics of food waste given in literature is represented in Table 4 below (Qiao, W, 2011).

 Table 4.
 Characteristics of Food Waste (Qiao, 2011)